codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 ## Sqeeezenet

 CNN Model called SqueezeNet that retains AlexNet level accuracy while 50X times smaller in terms of parameters.

+smaller CNN architectures offer at least three advantages

+* Smaller Convolutional Neural Networks (CNNs) require less communication across servers during distributed training.

+* Smaller CNNs require less bandwidth to export a new model from the cloud to an autonomous car.

+* Smaller CNNs are more feasible to deploy on FPGAs and other hardware with limited memory.

 ### Fire Block/Module